brunoreis/one-stack/README.md

 For more information on heroku-cli and heroku in general, check out [the official docs](https://devcenter.heroku.com/categories/reference).

 We also recommed following [this tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs) for a simple introduction.

+## Syncing local and production databases

+You can copy the state of the production database in heroku to your local docker database in a couple of simple steps
+1. Delete development database

+    to do this, you can run either `dropdb -h localhost -p 5433 -U postgres one-stack`, which takes advantage of the port maping in your docker-compose file, or `docker exec onestack_db_1 dropdb -U postgres one-stack`, which accesses the database directly from within the docker container.

+1. Pull the production database

+    Heroku provides a command that does that for you.
+Simply run `heroku pg:pull DATABASE_URL postgres://postgres@localhost:5433/one-stack`.
+You might need to change the developlent database url (the last argument) according to your local configuration.